Activity file¶

 When using the IATI activity standard to produce an activity-file, the following should be considered:

-- An activity file should contain at least one - iati-activity
+An activity file should contain at least one

 - When creating the activity file it is recommended to avoid spaces and non-ascii characters in file names and urls.
 For example: